0re5ama/task-ranger/README.md

     │
     └─ this indicates that this task is currently selected.

-Usually **yat** will save to $HOME/.todo/save.txt, which will be created the first time it runs.
+Usually **todo-ranger** will save to $HOME/.todo/save.txt, which will be created the first time it runs.
 You can specify a custom file to load (or create) by passing it as a first argument on the command line.
 The formatting of the save file is as follows:

     [ ] ( ) todo
      │   │   │